When Travel Experiences Are Not in Context, Guests Don’t Remember

 Amazingly the whale stayed parallel with our ship for about twenty minutes.
 Then several hundred feet away from a large mass the size of a city bus rose to the surface.
 She dramatically announced herself by ejecting a plume of air in a geyser-like spray.
 This was the mother!
 The smaller whale joined her and they swam off together.

-Fast forward to five years.
-I was at an outdoor market selling child-sized backpacks I made at the time.
-A man approached and we talked for a minute, then he said, “Hey, you’re that guy who led the whale watching trip.”
-He briskly shook my hand said, “Thanks.”
+I was at an outdoor market selling youth-in-nature backpacks.
+A man approached and we talked for a minute, then he said, “Hey, you’re that guy who led the whale-watching trip.”
+He briskly shook my hand and said, “Thanks.”
 I wondered if we were talking about the same excursion.
-He told me about that day, I listened with interest then in dismay as my well-intentioned nature trip was turned into a tale of deceit.
-At the time, he and his mother-in-law despised one another and for spite, they created ever-increasing hardships for their rival, often to the detriment of family members.
-One day he saw my whale watching trip and suggested a pleasant outing for the entire family.
-But his coyness was masked with a desire that his mother-in-law has a miserable experience.
-In fact, she hated that trip and wanted nothing to do with him again.
+He told me about that day, I listened with interest and then in dismay.
+He and his mother-in-law despised one another, and for spite, they created ever-increasing hardships for each other, often to the detriment of family members.
+One day, he saw my whale-watching trip advertised and suggested a pleasant outing for the entire family.
+But his coyness was masked with a desire that his mother-in-law have a miserable experience.
+In fact, she hated that whale-watching trip and wanted nothing to do with him again.
 To his glee, she stopped visiting altogether!
 Eventually, her lengthy absence spoke to his better nature and he felt guilty for his childish behavior.

 Almost a year later she returned for a holiday visit.
-The conversation at the dinner table was still; everyone in the room knew the two were enemies.
-As the serving plates started to move about she looked at him and said, “Remember that whale watching trip?”
-He suspected a trap but replied, “…yes.”
+The conversation at the dinner table was palpable; everyone in the room knew the two were enemies.
+As the serving plates moved about she looked at him and said, “Remember that whale-watching trip?”
+He suspected a trap but replied, “Yes.”

 She looked directly at him and with a heartfelt voice said, “Thank You.”
-His mind was blown.
-No one in the family knew what to say, him especially.
+The man’s mind was blown.

-The man was shocked, something in her words had spoken to him.
-He felt ashamed.
+The man was shocked and ashamed.
 After dinner, the two of them had a heart-to-heart talk.
 The trickery and malice evaporated and they started to heal their relationship.
 Several weeks later the mother-in-law traveled to Korea and had a wonderful trip.
-In the months that followed, she visited the family more often and the two of them started to go on short walks.
+In the months that followed, she visited the family more often and the two of them started to go on short walks, then longer walks.
 They both enjoyed being outside, even having deep conversations.
-A year later they had become friends and even hiking buddies.
+A year later, they had become friends and hiking buddies.
 The entire family was happier and everyone was even talking about an overseas trip.

 The man finished telling me his tale.
 Before disappearing into the crowd he said, “Thanks again for the great trip!”